 About National Transfer Student Week

-NYSTAA and NETA teamed up with the National Institute for the Study of Transfer Students (NISTS) in the creation of the first National Transfer Student Week.
+NYSTAA and NETA teamed up with the National Institute for the Study of Transfer Students (NISTS) in the creation of National Transfer Student Week.
 Our inaugural year was in 2017, and we’re excited to see how the week has grown!
 We hope that you find some inspiration from the ideas below about how to celebrate on your campus!
 Download the marketing kit and make the week your own!
 Join us for this annual celebration, the third week of October.

 Educating Your CampusTell your campus's transfer story to faculty, staff, administrators and students.
 Connect your transfer data to the national data.